The B2 uses an online database of over 40,000 internet radio stations provided by www.vtuner.com

-You can play a preset radio station in three ways
+You can play a preset radio station in several ways

-- Front panel - push and turn the knob to Internet Radio.
-Push to pick a preset station.
+- On B2 Front panel - push and turn the knob to Internet Radio.
+Push to pick a preset.
 Push to play

 There are three ways to change the preset stations.

-- Play the station you want then press and hold the number button on the remote.
+- On the B2 remote control, Play the station you want then press and hold the number button on the remote.